floooh/floooh.github.io/_posts/2024-02-26-sokol-spring-cleaning-2024.md

 }
 ```

-`.defaults.color_format`, `defaults.depth_format` and `defaults.sample_count` must match the swapchain
+`.defaults.color_format`, `defaults.depth_format` and `defaults.sample_count`
-surface properties.
-These defaults will be used to fill in defaults for zero-initialized
+should match the 'most common' swapchain surface properties.
+These defaults
+will be used to fill in defaults for zero-initialized values in various
-values in various sokol-gfx calls. `.depth_format` can also be `SG_PIXELFORMAT_NONE` if
+sokol-gfx calls. `.depth_format` can also be `SG_PIXELFORMAT_NONE` if no
-no depth-buffer exists, or `SG_PIXELFORMAT_DEPTH` if no stencil buffer is used.
+depth-buffer exists, or `SG_PIXELFORMAT_DEPTH` if no stencil buffer is used.

 The associated DXGI depth-stencil-view pixel formats are: